 After college, I traveled to California.
 I would come home to visit my parents during the holidays, and each time I would drive.
 Knowing that I wouldn’t be free from the responsibilities of adulthood forever, I wanted to see as much of the country as possible.
 So, I never traveled the same road twice, and I loved every moment of being on the road.
 I recommend that everyone should take the time to travel around our country at least once in their lifetime.
 From mountain peaks to flat and endless plains, from desert to swamps and bayous, from fast-paced city life to deserted ghost towns and places that time has forgotten, there is so much to see and so much to experience.
 The mental pictures of places that I will never see again will last a lifetime.
 One may never get to see or do it all!

 I spent 9 years working in an office in a local public high school, as well as coaching high school sports.
 The time that I spent there made me disheartened about our education system.
 Administrators appear out of touch and entitled.
 Students seem disinterested and angry.
 My frustrations eventually took a toll on my family, which is the most important thing to me, so I made the decision to leave my dead-end job.
 Once I adapted from my highly structured day to one that is much freer, life at home became much easier.
 I still coach high school sports and enjoy the unique challenges that each season brings.
 Most of all, I can now put my family first and enjoy spending time with them without the pointless pressures I shouldered while working in a high school.
 Now family, writing, reading, and living a healthy lifestyle can be foremost.

+I plan to post book reviews, recipes, lifestyle and parenting advice, and fitness related articles.
 I hope that the material that you find on this site is enjoyable and that you visit often.
 Constructive feedback is always welcome!